Search

 That resonated with me, as it dovetailed with an argument made by naval historians like Lawrence Sondhaus (who I should admit was on my dissertation committee).
 In short, Imperial Germany was not serious about challenging Britain’s Royal Navy at sea.
 Alfred von Tirpitz’s “Risk Fleet” could have been much larger if Germany had put her massive industrial and financial strength into the effort.
 In sort of a warped mirror image of the Army’s top bureaucrats, the Navy’s prime interest was victory in the annual budgetary fight with the Army.
 Pretty much the way it’s been in every democracy and a fair number of dictatorships for the past century or more.

-That makes the essential question of High Seas Fleet pretty easy to frame: what sort of fleet could the Germans have built had they been serious about challenging Britain?
+That makes the essential question of Risk Fleet pretty easy to frame: what sort of fleet could the Germans have built had they been serious about challenging Britain?
 And the related questions: How would such a fleet have been used in battle?
 How would the British have reacted to a slots-out German building program?

 The first question is the easiest to answer.
-In High Seas Fleet, the Germans receive the ships requested for each fiscal year and turned down (in some cases, they were never formally requested, as the Navy understood they would not be approved and did not want to needlessly expend political capital).
+In Risk Fleet, the Germans receive the ships requested for each fiscal year and turned down (in some cases, they were never formally requested, as the Navy understood they would not be approved and did not want to needlessly expend political capital).

 The actual High Seas Fleet built five battleships in the 1904 fiscal year (the Deutschland class pre-dreadnoughts) but none in the 1905 and 1906 budgets (the 1906 budget did include the big armored cruiser Blücher).
 The naval arms race only took off with the 1907 fiscal year, with four dreadnoughts and one battle cruiser authorized.
 The 1908 year saw four dreadnoughts and no battle cruisers, and in 1909 the fleet was authorized two dreadnoughts and three battle cruisers.
 That slipped to three heavy ships in 1910 and four each in 1911 and 1912, dropping to two each in 1913 and 1914.

-For High Seas Fleet, the book, I gave the German Navy five heavy ships for each fiscal year from 1905 onwards.
+For Risk Fleet, the book, I gave the German Navy five heavy ships for each fiscal year from 1905 onwards.
 That yields five-ship classes of the 1904 semi-dreadnought design and the 1905 early dreadnought (which would have been authorized in the year following their design).
 Both were similar to the Nassau class built under the 1907 appropriation (in 1906 in our speedier timeline), but with 9.4-inch guns in the “wing” positions for the semi-dreadnought, and single mounts for 11-inch guns in those spots for the early dreadnought.

 There’s a fifth member of the Nassau, Helgoland and König classes and a brand-new class of 1912 dreadnoughts (by the latter stages of the “dreadnought race,” the Germans were spreading authorization for each class over two fiscal years).
 The 1913 dreadnoughts, originally the Bayern-class super-dreadnoughts, are replaced by an alternative proposed design with a dozen 350mm guns in four triple turrets rather than eight 380mm guns in four twin mounts.
-For 1914, there’s the Bayern class super-dreadnoughts as designed.
+For 1914, there’s the Bayern class of super-dreadnoughts as designed.

 Just as with the dreadnoughts, the timeline of German battle cruiser construction is accelerated, with the Blücher class (now a class of six ships, with five new vessels included in High Seas Fleet) built in the 1905 program alongside the early dreadnought, and a pair of battle cruisers funded in 1906 with the Nassau class, to one fo the alternatives proposed for what became the lone battle cruiser von der Tann.